Waithali: History

 Some important and badly damaged life-size Buddha images were recovered from Letkhat-Taung, a hill east of the old palace compound.
 These statues are invaluable in helping to understand the Waithalian architecture, and also the extent of Hindu influence in the kingdom.

 According to local legend, Shwe-taung-gyi (lit.
 'Great Golden Hill'), a hill north-east of the palace compound may be a burial place of a 10th-century Pyu king.

 The Kingdom eventually declined in the 10th century, with Rakhine's political core moving to the Le-mro valley states at the same time as the rise of the Bagan Kingdom in central Myanmar.
 Some historians conclude that the decline was from a takeover or from the immigration of the Mranma (Bamar people) in the 10th century.

+Location

+It is under the Mrauk-U township.
+The Waithali site is approximately 70 km north-east of Sittwe, and east of Ram Chaung, a tributary of the Kaladan river.
+Like much of northern Rakhine State, Waithali is in a hilly locale.
+Like its predecessor, Dhanyawadi, the former capital site has fallen into ruin and much of it is now deserted.
+Only a few temples and traces of the old city wall remain.
+The site is about an hour's bus ride from Mrauk U.